-Moreover, another vital confirmation of the ion effect is provided by the Atmospheric Pressure interface-Time Of Flight (APi-TOF) mass spectrometer measurements.
+Moreover, another vital confirmation of the ion effect is provided by the APi-TOF mass spectrometer measurements.
 The APi-TOF mass spectrometer measures the composition and concentrations of negative ions at mass-to-charge ratios ranging from about 50 to 3300 Th (Junninen et al., 2010; Schobesberger et al., 2013).
 A significant enhancement in the HSO4 signal measured by the APi-TOF is shown in Fig. 4 for the presence of oxidised organics.
-In this figure selected ion and cluster ion signals are displayed both for a binary (H2SO4-H2O) and a ternary pinanediol nucleation experiment with very similar conditions.
-The concentration of $H_2SO_4$ is about $6.6 \times 10^7$ molecule cm-3 for both conditions, whereas the pion beam intensity is about 10% higher for the PD experimental run.
-For the H2SO4-H2O nucleation experiment (binary run, shown in blue), the negative ion spectrum is clearly dominated by sulfuric acid and other inorganic compounds.
-The strongest sulphate containing peak is from the $HSO_4^-$ ion $(m/z\ 97)$ , which is seen to cluster with one, two or three $H_2SO_4$ molecules.
-The other main ions are $HSO_4^-$ clustering with $HNO_3$ and other inorganic molecules.
-On the other hand, for the PD case (pinanediol run, shown in red), the most striking feature is that the $HSO_4^-$ signal is raised by a factor of 2.2 although the measured neutral sulphuric acid concentration is almost identical.
+In this figure, selected ion and cluster ion signals are displayed both for a binary (H2SO4-H2O) and a ternary pinanediol nucleation experiment with very similar conditions.
+The concentration of $H_2SO_4$ is about $6.6 \times 10^7$ molecule cm-3 for both conditions, whereas the pion beam intensity is about 10 % higher for the PD experimental run.
+For the H2SO4-H2O nucleation experiment (binary run, shown in blue), the negative ion spectrum is clearly dominated by sulfuric acid and other inorganic compounds, which include water molecules associated with sulfuric acid or bisulfate.
+The strongest sulfate containing peak is from the $HSO_4^-$ ion (m/z 97), which is seen to cluster with one, two or three H2SO4 molecules.
+The other main ions are HSO4 clustering with HNO3 and other inorganic molecules.
+On the other hand, for the PD case (pinanediol run, shown in red), the most striking feature is that the HSO4 signal is raised by a factor of 2.2 even though the measured neutral sulfuric acid concentration is almost identical.
 Here, the most abundant ions were complex cluster ions containing oxidised $C{10}H_xO_y$ (where x=12,14,16 and y=2-12) organics and an $HSO_4^-$ ion as well as 0-2 additional $H_2SO_4$ molecules.